nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/GPO/Account Lockout.md

 1. Within Group Policy Management under testlab.local right click Group Policy Objects.
 2. Choose "new" and name it "Account Lockout Policy"
 ![group policy management](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-11%20194312.png)
-3. Right click on the newly created GPO and "Edit".
-Here you can adjust a wide variety of account settings and permissiongs.
+3. *Right click on the newly created GPO → Edit*.
+Here you can adjust a wide variety of account settings and permissions.
 In this walkthrough we will look at the account lockout options.
 ```
 a.
 Computer Configurations →
 b.
 Policies →